abroroo/til/Javascript/JavaScript Engine and Runtime.md

 Highly recommend to [read](https://www.freecodecamp.org/news/javascript-engine-and-runtime-explained/) it yourself

-It explains it so well, I'll just add what I learned with additonal research on the topic
+It explains it so well, I'll just add my summary of the article with some additonal research on the topic

 So,
 ## What's JS Engine?